This Decorated Baby Shower Cookies page includes these sections:

 The only caution is to make sure your royal icing consistency is the same for any colors you will be adding.
 If one is thicker, the thinner icing will pull the thicker color into it and cause color bleed.

-Speaking of color bleed, take a short travel over to see my Royal Icing Tips page where you can get a free, 2-page download to prevent many icing problems for cookies: Royal Icing Tips.
+Speaking of color bleed, take a short trip over to see my Royal Icing Tips page, to prevent many icing problems for cookies: Royal Icing Tips.

 *️⃣Edible images

-Edible images are the ultimate in personalization for decorated baby shower cookies.
-Whether it be the child's photo or a sonogram image, or the pregnant couple.
-Printing directly on cookies, like an Eddie, would be best, but, OUTCH!
+Edible images are the ultimate in personalization (if you do not have an Eddie--if only, right?) for decorated baby shower cookies.
+Whether it be the child's photo, a sonogram image, or the pregnant couple.
+Printing directly on cookies, like an Eddie, would be best, but OUTCH!
 Those suckers are so expensive.

 Edible image copiers are at least reachable.
 See my page on those if you have questions.
 Edible Cookie Images